 Ontario Regulation 212/01 of the Technical Standards and Safety Act, 2000 requires an inspection of all appliances installed at the time of occupancy before they are put into use and for all premises that are supplied with natural gas for the first time.

 The implications can be serious.
 In the case of a newly built building (residential or commercial/industrial) if the building is occupied, the builder and/or the occupant will be issued an infraction and will have 49 days to schedule and complete the initial inspection.
 If the initial inspection is not completed in that timeframe, the gas meter will be shut off and the building will be without natural gas.

 Union Gas has a replacement service agreement which applies when a residential service is abandoned and replaced with a new service on the property.
 Union Gas completes a full or partial abandonment at no charge, to make safe for demolition and construction work.
 Cost recovery for replacement services is applicable for all lots previously serviced by Union Gas.
 The replacement service will be installed at a rate of $80 per metre plus $210 for the meter and initial inspection work, plus tax.
-Charges will be applied based on length of service installed from the connection point to meter location.
+Charges will be applied based on length of service installed from the property line or the connection point (if inside the property line) to meter location.

 Submit your service request via our online attachment tool - GetConnected.

 Under normal construction conditions, installation of your gas service will typically require 6 weeks from request to installation.

 Union Gas and our pipeline contractors usually complete lawn or property restoration in the Spring for work done in the previous Fall/Winter construction period.
 If the restoration has not been completed beyond the Spring time frame, you may inquire with Union Gas by e-mailing us for new service lawn/property restoration.